ACROSS-Lab/GAMA-Code-Generator/README.md

 ## Finetuning use your own data
-If you want to fine-tuned Mistral-Instruct-v2.0 with your own data using Reinforcement Learning Human Feedback pipeline, please go to `tutorials` for more information.
+If you want to fine-tuned Mistral-Instruct-v2.0 with your own data using Reinforcement Learning Human Feedback pipeline, please go to `./tutorials` for more information.